iPhone 16 Pro hands-on review: Apple's smartest upgrade yet

 This year’s iPhone upgrades offer bigger screens on the two Pros, a dedicated multi-function Camera Control on all four new iPhones, and up to four hours of additional battery life and faster charging.
 I’ve toyed around with Apple Intelligence in beta for several weeks, and while it’s not due to launch until iOS 18.1 in October, it promises a smarter Siri (finally), AI summaries of emails and notifications (so clutch) and AI photo-editing tools (magically erase those photo-bombers in the background).

-The iPhone 16 and Apple Intelligence are Apple’s answer to a year of AI features found in the top Android phones of 2024.
+The iPhone 16 and Apple Intelligence are Apple’s answer to your your need AI needs and rival features found in the top Android phones of 2024.
 The one-month-old Google Pixel 9 Pro XL with Gemini Advanced AI and the seven-month-old Samsung Galaxy S24 Ultra with Galaxy AI have been particularly impressive.
 However, if you favor Apple’s cohesive ecosystem over Android and didn’t just buy last year’s iPhone 15 Pro Max, there’s enough here to get excited about this year’s upgrade.

 Design